n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Who Wins for Budget-Conscious Users

 n8n takes the crown here, thanks to its free Community Edition.
 If you’re willing to invest time in setup, you get unlimited automations at zero cost for the software.
-And even if you prefer their hosting you’ll only be charged for entire workflow executions.
-Make’s free tier and low entry price are appealing, but its operation-based model can scale into higher cost for large workflows.
+Overall, n8n offers better value for complex or high-volume workflows, while Make is more cost-effective for simple, low-frequency automations.

 3. Ease of Use